wasp-lang/wasp/web/docs/tutorials/todo-app/creating-new-project.md

 }
 ```

-And now to that React component we referenced in the `page Main { ... }` declaration in `main.wasp`:
+And now to that React component we referenced in the `page MainPage { ... }` declaration in `main.wasp`:
 ```jsx title="ext/MainPage.js"
 import React from 'react'
 import waspLogo from './waspLogo.png'